hoochicken/mod_qlform/README.md

 # mod_qlform

-he form generator is based on the J! way of generating forms.
+The form generator is based on the J! way of generating forms.

 For input data can be sent via e-mail.
 Even captcha is included and can be inserted - if wished.